keithasaurus/koda-validate/docs/philosophy/coercion.rst

 Coercion is a fundamental part of validation that happens at the start.
 In Koda Validate coercion is expressed through the function signature:

+.. testsetup:: coercer

+    from typing import TypeVar, Callable, Any
+    from koda import Maybe

 .. testcode:: coercer

     A = TypeVar('A')